apitrace/apitrace/README.markdown

 * trace OpenGL, OpenGL ES, Direct3D, and DirectDraw APIs calls to a file;

-* retrace OpenGL and OpenGL ES calls from a file;
+* replay OpenGL and OpenGL ES calls from a file;

 * inspect OpenGL state at any call while retracing;